TheThingsNetwork/docs/_content/gateways/kerlink/firmware-updates.md

 # Kerlink Station Firmware Updates

+Please read through this entire document before performing the firmware update.
+If the procedure is not done correctly you stand a chance to brick your gateway.
+A firmware upgrade will most likely result in a factory reset of the gateway.

+## Firmware update procedure summary

+* Format a USB flash drive as FAT32.
+* Download produsb_wirnet_v3.6.zip from [here](https://raw.githubusercontent.com/TheThingsNetwork/kerlink-station-firmware/master/dota/produsb_wirnet_v3.6.zip).
+* Extract produsb_wirnet_v3.6.zip to the flash drive so that the produsb.sh and produsb_wirnet_v3.6.md5 files are the only two files on the flash drive.
+* Download usbflashdrive_wirmav2_wirnet_v3.6.zip from [here](https://raw.githubusercontent.com/TheThingsNetwork/kerlink-station-firmware/master/dota/usbflashdrive_wirmav2_wirnet_v3.6.zip).
+* Extract usbflashdrive_wirmav2_wirnet_v3.6.zip to the root of the flash drive so that the content of this zip file is extracted to the same level as where produsb.sh is located.
+* Safely remove the flash drive from your computer.
+* Your Kerlink gateway should already be switched on and booted up.
+The safest is to power up the gateway and to wait two minutes for it to fully boot up.
+* Plug the flash drive into the USB port on the Kerlink.
+If the flash drive has a light it will start blinking.
+The gateway will detect the firmware file on the flash drive and start installing it.
+If you press the Test button on the gateway you will see the MOD1 and MOD2 lights flashing.
+When they stop flashing the firmware update is completeted and you can remove the flash drive from the USB port.

+## About the firmware

 Kerling Station firmware updates are installed from a USB drive.
-This needs to be a USB 1.1 device formatted as FAT32.
+This needs to be a USB 1.1 compatible device formatted as FAT32.
 The firmware consists of two parts:

 - **System Firmware** (usually) from Kerlink